DevTrapz/DevTrapz/README.md

 <br><br>
 ⚙️ I am a passionate problem-solver; I love to debug, troubleshoot, reverse engineer, and solve complex problems.
 <br><br>
-🎓 I also a gradute with a B.S.
+🎓 I'm also a gradute with a B.S.
 Software Engineering from Western Governors University.

 ## 🌐 Socials: